 After a bouncy five hours crossing Vineyard Sound from Cuttyhunk, we were greeted by this:

 Beautiful Nantucket!
 We haven’t been here since we honeymooned in Cape Cod in 1979, so we were excited to get back.
 We spent our first two nights on a mooring ball, with beautiful views of town, massive yachts, the bustle of the ferries and all kinds of boats, along with some of the beautiful homes along the water.
 We called for a mooring ball when we got into the harbor, and were given a friendly escort to our ball, and he waited and chatted with us until he was sure we were secure.
 There’s a frequently running shuttle that will pick you up at your boat and take you over to Streamboat Wharf, or you can dinghy into town.
-There is a very crowded dinghy dock a couple of blocks out of town (and this was after Labor Day!)…can’t imagine what it’s like in the summer!
+You’ll find a very crowded dinghy dock a couple of blocks out of town.
+Note that this was after Labor Day…can’t imagine what it’s like in the summer!

 It was fun to run the dinghy around the harbor, checking out the other boats and beautiful waterfront homes.

 We had amazing views of town, the waterfront homes, boats and bustle of the harbor from our mooring ball.